דלג לתוכן הראשי

 Lifestyle is the foundation, but there are signs that require medical evaluation.
 See a doctor if:

-1. You broke a bone from a minor fall or an event that shouldn't have caused a fracture.
+1. You broke a bone from a minor fall or from an event that shouldn't have caused a fracture.
 Such a fracture ("fragility fracture") is a major warning sign of weak bone.

 3. You have new, unexplained back pain, especially in older age.